Research Misconduct

 - The RIO shall provide a written charge to the Investigation Committee that:

-- Examine all research records and other relevant evidence relevant to reaching a decision on the merits of each allegation;
+- Examine Examining all relevant research records and other relevant evidence relevant to reaching a decision recommendation on the merits of each allegation;

-- Interview each respondent, complainant, and any other available person who has been reasonably identified as having information regarding any relevant aspects of the investigation, including witnesses identified by the respondent;
+- Interviewing each respondent, complainant, and any other available person who has been reasonably identified as having information regarding any relevant aspects of the investigation, including witnesses identified by the respondent;

 - Record or transcribe each interview, provide the recording or transcript to the interviewee for correction, and include the recording or transcript in the record of the investigation; and

-- Pursue diligently all significant issues and leads discovered that are determined relevant to the investigation, including any evidence of any additional instances of possible research misconduct, and continue the investigation to completion.
+- Pursue Pursuing diligently all significant issues and leads discovered that are determined relevant to the investigation, including any evidence of any additional instances of possible research misconduct, and continue the investigation to completion.; and

-- The Investigation Report.
-The Investigation Committee, with the assistance of the RIO, is responsible for preparing a written report of the investigation that:
+6. The Investigation Report.
+The Investigation Committeeinvestigation committee, with the assistance of the RIO, is responsible for preparing shall prepare a written report of the investigation report that: describes the committee's recommendation regarding whether research misconduct occurred in each described allegation and the basis for the committee's recommendation.
+The committee may also make recommendations regarding appropriate institutional actions and sanctions.

 - Describes the nature of the allegation of research misconduct, including identification of the respondent;